AudioKit/Tonic/README.md

 # Tonic

-Swift library for music theory.
+Swift library for music theory, currently focused on chords/harmony.

 Tonic answers musical questions, such as: